-Prior to joining GSG, Jim was Special Assistant to the President for Legislative Affairs in the Obama White House.
+Prior to joining GSG, from 2009-2012, Jim was Special Assistant to the President for Legislative Affairs in the Obama White House.
 There, he handled a range of issues that included energy, health care, technology, transportation, the environment, and economic development.
 He played a role in the enactment of the American Recovery and Reinvestment Act, the Affordable Care Act, Dodd-Frank financial regulatory reform, middle class tax cuts, the repeal of Don’t Ask/Don’t Tell, several Free Trade Agreements, and the reauthorization of the FAA.
 Chicago Mayor Rahm Emanuel said about Jim, “Papa is someone you want in the trenches with you.”

 Jim is an experienced spokesman and media trainer who has prepared clients for broadcast appearances ranging from Meet the Press to 60 Minutes.
 He has guest lectured at Georgetown University, George Washington University, and American University.

 Jim has a J.D. from Georgetown Law and an undergraduate degree from Cornell University.
 He lives in Alexandria, Virginia with his wife, Katie, and their two children.